ailobe/discography_project/README.md

 You have been asked to implement a simple website to manage the database of Musical records from a discography firm.

-For the complete instructions, check the pdf [Discography project Task](https://github.com/ailobe/discography_project/blob/master/Discography%20project%20Task.pdf).
+For the complete instructions, read the pdf [Discography project Task](https://github.com/ailobe/discography_project/blob/master/Discography%20project%20Task.pdf).

 ## Getting started